José Ferrater Mora: Biography

-Ferrater Mora was born in 1912, in Barcelona, Spain.
-He studied at Santa Maria del Collell, then at the University of Barcelona, where he earned a BA, in 1932, and his BPhil, in 1936.
+Ferrater Mora was born in 1912 in Barcelona, Spain.
+He studied at Santa Maria del Collell, then at the University of Barcelona, where he earned a BA in 1932 and his BPhil in 1936.

 During the Spanish Civil War, he enlisted in the Republican Army, serving as an intelligence clerk, before escaping the country in 1939.
 In exile, he spent three months in Paris, before moving to and lecturing in Havana, Cuba, and Santiago, Chile.

 After receiving a Guggenheim Fellowship, he moved to the United States, first residing in New York City.
-In 1949, Ferrater Mora was hired by Bryn Mawr College to teach philosophy and Spanish literature, where he worked till his retirement, in 1981.
+In 1949, Ferrater Mora was hired by Bryn Mawr College to teach philosophy and Spanish literature, where he worked till his retirement in 1981.
 He married Priscilla Cohn (his former doctoral student) in 1980.

 Ferrater Mora died from a heart attack, on 30 January 1991, while visiting Barcelona.

 Philosophy

 Ferrater Mora is the creator of a philosophical method he called integrationism, with which he sought to integrate opposite systems of thought.
 He argued that irreducible concepts, which are the source of many disputes and divisions in philosophy, do not denote existing realities in themselves but are "limit concepts"; that is to say, these "opposite poles" do not exist absolutely.
 They exist only as trends or directions of reality and therefore are complementary and are useful to talk about it.

 His philosophical work also focused on questions of an ontological nature.
 He called his ontological position "monism sui generis", since it unites monism and pluralism; it is an emergentism in which the elements assemble themselves by virtue of their properties or functions, or properties-functions.
-Each structure, although it depends to exist on the elements that compose it, is not reducible to them because it acquires new properties-functions that cannot be explained based on those of the element.
+Each structure, although it depends on the elements that compose it, is not reducible to them because it acquires new properties-functions that cannot be explained based on those of the elements.
 The structure also becomes an element for a new structure.
-Self-assembly begins from the physical level to the point where structures acquire more complex properties-functions and of a different order to give rise to a new biological level, and thus the continuum progresses until reaching the social and then the cultural level.
+Self-assembly begins from the physical level to the point where structures acquire more complex properties, functions, and of a different order to give rise to a new biological level, and thus the continuum progresses until reaching the social and then the cultural level.
 It is a continuum that does not break and that goes from matter to reason.

 He was one of the first philosophers to introduce applied ethics to the Spanish-speaking world and was a staunch supporter of animal rights.

 His works combine a wide variety of influences, including the Spanish philosophers Miguel de Unamuno, Eugenio d'Ors and José Ortega y Gasset and numerous other representatives of both continental and analytic philosophy.